bvelizmera/Bill-s-Academy_capstoneproject/README.md

 - HEADER AND NAVIGATION BAR

     - Header provides a clear name and logo design for the tennis academy.
     - Navigation bar provides all the links and features available to each corresponding user.
     - Navigation bar is displayed on all pages for easy access.

 ![screenshot](documentation/features/feature01.png)

 - FOOTER

-    - Provides another logo for the academy
+    - Provides another logo for the academy.
-    - Displays my LinkedIn and GitHub
+    - Displays my LinkedIn and GitHub.
-    - Displayed on all pages
+    - Displayed on all pages.

 ![screenshot](documentation/features/feature02.png)

-- Landin Page
+- Landing Page

-    - The landing page welcomes the users with some information on what to expect and recents and developments.
+    - The landing page welcomes the users with information on what to expect and recent developments.
-	- The navigation bar allows the user to log in and register, but also allowing to see all the upcoming tournaments.
+	- The navigation bar allows the user to log in and register, as well as see all the upcoming tournaments.
 	- If logged in, depending on user or staff, the navigation will have more or less features.
-	- They can click on each news to view more details.
-If the user is classified as staff user, then depending on if they are the author or not, they can edit or delete the piece of news.
+	- Users can click on each news snippet to view more details.
+If the user is classified as a staff user, they have editing rights of the pieces of news that they drafted.
 		- Staff
 		- Normal user

 - Tournaments page
-	- They can view all available and upcoming tournaments with a brief information for each.
+	- Users can view all available and upcoming tournaments with a brief description attached for each tournament.
-	- They can click on each tournament to view more details.
-If the user is classified as staff user, then depending on if they are the author or not, they can edit or delete the piece of news.
+	- Users can click on each tournament to view more details.
+If the user is classified as a staff user, they have editing rights of the tournament posting that they drafted.

 - Profile Page/Edit Profile Page
-	- They can view what information they have available on their current profile
+	- Users can view what information they have available on their current profile
-	- They can edit the information available on their current profile.
+	- Users can edit the information available on their current profile.
 - Add Tournament/Add News Page
 	- Both pages provide a form with their respective fields to add and create.
-	- However, the news will be moderated by the admin user to ensure qualty posts.
+	- The news will be moderated by the admin user to ensure quality posts.
 - Log out Page
 	- This page provides a clear message to allow the user to log out.
 - Log In / Register Page
 	- Both pages used Allauth as a sign in and registration method.
-Thus the template was derived from the built in system.
+Thus, the template was derived from the built in system.
-	- User must create an account to see their profile.
+	- Users must create an account to see their profile.
-	- Staff user must log in to add, edit and delete news and tournaments.
+	- Staff users must log in to add, edit, and delete news and tournaments.